willbelive/sales-director/brief.md

 Tell us why you want THIS role at THIS company.
 Not a generic cover letter.
 We want to see:

-1. **Your thesis on selling the agency-to-TAS (Technology as a Service) transition.** How do you pitch a company that's both a services firm and a product company?
+1. **Your thesis on selling the agency-to-TAS (Technology-Augmented Services) transition.** How do you pitch a company that's both a services firm and a product company?
 What's the hardest part?
 How have you done something similar before?

 2. **How you'd carry a personal quota AND lead a team.** Specific time allocation.
 How do you avoid being the bottleneck?
 When do you jump on a deal vs. coach a rep through it?

 3. **What you already know about Will Be Live's market position, competitors, and opportunity.** Name specifics.
 Show your research.

-**What a great answer looks like:** You've studied our positioning, reviewed Nima's content, understand the Will Be Live and TAS thesis, and have a point of view on the hardest challenge we'll face selling this hybrid model.
+**What a great answer looks like:** You've studied our positioning, reviewed Nima Mirpourian's content, understand the Will Be Live and TAS thesis, and have a point of view on the hardest challenge we'll face selling this hybrid model.

 **What an instant rejection looks like:** A generic "I'm passionate about sales leadership" letter that could be sent to any agency.